These pictures, and the biography, can be downloaded for use in publicity. My bibliography is available at this link.

 In 1998 Mary Monica began writing a new series for Berkley featuring amateur needleworking sleuth Betsy Devonshire.
-Set in Excelsior, Minnesota, Crewel World came out in March and was followed by Framed in Lace, A Stitch in Time, Unraveled Sleeve, A Murderous Yarn, Hanging by A Thread, Cutwork, Crewel Yule, Embroidered Truths, Sins and Needles, Knitting Bones, Thai Die, Blackwork, Buttons and Bones, Threadbare, and And Then You Dye.
+Set in Excelsior, Minnesota, Crewel World came out in March, 1999, and has been followed by eighteen other books, with Knit Your Own Murder coming out in August 2016.
 The first six were paperback originals, then they became hardcovers followed by paperback editions.
-These light and traditional novels are written under the pseudonym Monica Ferris, and all have gone to multiple printings – the first one is in its eighteenth printing!
+These light and traditional novels are written under the pseudonym Monica Ferris, and all have gone to multiple printings – the first one is in its nineteenth printing!

 Mary Monica has taught courses on mystery writing to children at North Hennepin Community College, gifted children in District #287, and adults at one-evening seminars at Hennepin and Ramsey County libraries.
 She does lectures and signings, and has appeared on panels at mystery and science fiction conventions, including Bouchercon, Minicon, Diversicon, Magna Cum Murder, and Malice Domestic.
 She has spoken to stitchery guilds on local, state, and national levels.
 She has won a place on national and local best-seller lists, including USA Today and the independent mystery bookstore compilation.
-She is a member of Sisters in Crime (a national organization that promotes women who write mystery fiction), remains a paid speaker on the life of a mystery author, and is a volunteer for Wildlife Rescue and Rehabilitation, and in area public schools.
+She is a paid speaker on the life of a mystery author.

 Mary Monica studies the medieval period as an amateur, and does needlework.
 She is a Lay Eucharistic Visitor and Lector at the Episcopal Church of St. George in Minneapolis.
 She collects and is often seen in exuberant hats.